DECODING THE TINY TRIANGLE

 1. PETE – Polyethylene – Recyclable

 The easiest plastic for recycling.
 Very often used for beverage bottles, water bottles, and many snack packs.
 It is would be wise not to refill it since it easily gets bacteria.
-It is recycled into bottles and polyester fibers.
+It is Anything that has been made from already existing materials,... into bottles and polyester fibers.

 2. HDPE – high-density polyethylene -Very Recyclable

 Another easily recyclable material.
-Mainly used in detergent containers, bleach, milk containers, body and hair care products as well as various other liquids, such as specialized cleaners, motor oils etc. It is usually recycled into bottles and bags.
+Mainly used in detergent containers, Chlorine or Bleach is a sodium hypochlorite solution (NaClO)..., milk containers, body and hair care products as well as various other liquids, such as specialized cleaners, motor oils etc. It is usually recycled into bottles and bags.

 3. PVC – polyvinyl chloride – Not Recyclable